Mizu36/MaddiePly-TwitchBot/README.md

 - **Azure Key Delay:** If Azure shows no keys yet, wait a few hours—Microsoft sometimes provisions the Speech resource asynchronously.
 - **Google Sheets Disabled:** When credentials are missing/invalid, related toggles are greyed out with tooltips explaining why.

-Happy automating!
-If you run into issues or have feature ideas, open an issue or start a discussion. 🎉
+If you run into issues or have feature ideas, open an issue.